Implicitly Restarted Generalized Second-order Arnoldi Type Algorithms for the Quadratic Eigenvalue Problem: Introduction

-After the above is carried out, we consider two key issues when implicitly restarting the MSOAR and RSOAR algorithms: selection of shifts and treatment of numerical deflations.
-Just as the mechanism for those implicitly restarted Krylov subspace algorithms for linear eigenvalues problems and SVD problems \cite{J50,jia02,jianiu03,jianiu10,so}, it turns out that a proper selection of shifts involved is one of the keys for success of the implicitly restarted algorithms.
-Based on the results on the equivalence between the second-order Krylov subspaces and the standard Krylov subspace as well as the MSOAR procedure and the standard Arnoldi process, we will see how shifts should be chosen.
-We propose {\em new} exact shifts that are different from Otto's and the refined shifts for respective use within the implicitly restarted MSOAR and RSOAR algorithms.
+Similar to the modified SOAR procedure, implicit restarting is directly adapted to the GSOAR procedure, but it is useable only conditionally and requires that no deflation occur in implicit restarts.
+Once deflation takes place, implicit restarting fails completely.
+Therefore, one must cure deflations, so that implicit restarting can be applied unconditionally.
+For the success and overall performance of implicitly restarted GSOAR type algorithms, just as the mechanism for those implicitly restarted Krylov subspace algorithms for the linear eigenvalue problem and SVD problems \cite{hochsten02,J50,jia02,jianiu03,jianiu10,kokio04}, it turns out that a proper selection of the shifts is crucial.
+Otto \cite{oc} has proposed certain exact shifts for his implicitly restarted modified SOAR algorithm, but they could cause convergence problems since some important aspects on the QEP are ignored when determining the shifts.

+In this paper, we are concerned with the GSOAR and RGSOAR methods and their implicit restarting.
+We will explore more properties and features of them, and consider the efficient and reliable computation of refined Ritz vectors.
+Particularly, we show that there is a close relationship between the subspace generated by the GSOAR procedure and a standard Krylov subspace.
+With help of this result, we can interpret the convergence of the GSOAR type methods.
+Our main concern is a reasonable selection of the shifts when implicitly restarting the GSOAR and RGSOAR algorithms.
+We advance certain exact shifts, different from those in \cite{oc}, and refined shifts for respective use within the implicitly restarted GSOAR and RGSOAR algorithms.
 The refined shifts are based on the refined Ritz vectors and theoretically better than the exact shifts.
-As was pointed out previously, now both exact and refined shift candidates are more than the shifts allowed.
-This makes a selection of shifts subtle and complicated.
-We show how to reasonably select the desired shifts among them for each algorithm.
+Unlike the implicitly restarted algorithms for the linear eigenvalue problem, both exact and refined shift candidates are now more than the shifts allowed.
+We show how to reasonably select the desired shifts among them.
 We present an efficient algorithm to compute the exact and refined shift candidates reliably.
-Finally, we consider the critical issue of how to realize implicit restarts when encountering numerical deflations.
-We propose an effective approach to cure numerical deflations, so that implicitly restarted MSOAR and RSOAR algorithms are of general applicability and can be run unconditionally.
+In addition, we propose an effective approach to cure deflations in implicit restarts, so that implicit restarting is useable unconditionally.